 Realistic and Flexible Deadlines

 This is the most important thing to remember when you are setting deadlines for content.
 You must make sure that the deadlines that you set are realistic.
-I talk about this a little later (under “Time it Out”) but make sure that you actually allot enough time to each task involved with completing the deadline.
+I talk about this a little later (under “Time it Out”) but make sure that you allow enough time to each task involved with completing the deadline.

 Additionally, it is a great idea to pad your deadlines a bit.
 Make sure that your set deadline is a day or two before the actual due date of the content.
 That leaves room for things to go wrong and will allow you time to put out fires without your boss demanding an explanation as to why your content is late.

 Especially when you are a part of a team, deadlines make things work better.
-Content usually takes at least a couple people to get from idea to the finished product.
+Content takes at least a couple of team members to get from idea to the finished product.
 In this post, the author compares working within a team and having deadlines to a game of “hot potato,” meaning – get the job done as quickly as you can so you can pass it on.
 This sort of accountability, not holding up the work of the rest of the team, is a great motivator.

 For the Writer

-A lot of writer’s hate deadlines because it forces them to wrap up their “masterpiece” earlier than they expected.
+A lot of writers hate deadlines because it forces them to wrap up their “masterpiece” earlier than they expected.
 But in my experience, without deadlines, the masterpiece is never complete.

-Anticipated regret are what prevents you from starting something.
+Anticipated regret is what prevents you from starting something.
 No matter what it is, anticipated regret makes you stick with the status quo because you are afraid of what the outcome will be otherwise.

 Deadlines fix that.
 Especially external ones.
 Deadlines set by other people remove your ability to put something off forever, which I would argue is the reason many people end up not living a passionate life.
 And, as it turns out, quick decisions often end up being the right decisions.

-Time it Out
+Time It Out

 Love them or hate them, deadlines are critical.
 They will make your content machine run smoother and make your content better and more effective than you could ever imagine.